PhantomCybernetics/phntm_bridge_server/README.md

 Provides various statistical information about the server utilization.

 ## TURN/STUN Server
 Phntm Cloud Bridge needs to be accompanied by a TURN server which provides a backup connectivity when P2P link is not available between peers, such as when teleoperating a robot from a different network.
-This can be installed on a separate machine with a public IP and load-balanced independently.
+This can be installed on a separate machine with a public IP.

 ### Install Coturn
 Coturn is a popular open-source TURN server, more at https://github.com/coturn/coturn